-Clandestí means ‘secret’ and there’s an exclusive and hideaway feel to this restaurant owned and run by two talented and enthusiastic young chefs.
-A maximum of 12 people share an intimate experience, watching the chefs in action and then eating lunch or dinner all together at the same time, in a stylish contemporary setting.
+Clandestí means ‘secret‘ and there’s an exclusive and hideaway feel to this restaurant, which is owned and run by two talented and enthusiastic young chefs.
+A maximum of 12 people share an intimate experience, watching the chefs in action and then eating lunch or dinner all together in a stylish contemporary setting.

 At lunchtimes (Thursday to Sunday) they serve a five-course lunch, including water, for an affordable price.
-Dinner is currently served on Thursday, Friday, and Saturday nights and comprises eight dishes, including water.
-There’s no menu card: “All you know when you eat here is how much you’ll pay,” says Pau, who believes people want to know in advance what they’ll spend.
+Dinner is currently served on Thursday, Friday, and Saturday nights and comprises eight dishes.
+There’s no menu card: “All you know when you eat here is how much you’ll pay,” says Pau, who believes people do want to know in advance what they’ll spend.

-Pau is a regular visitor to Pere Garau market for seasonal and organic Mallorcan produce.
+Chef Pau Navarro is a regular visitor to Pere Garau market for seasonal and organic Mallorcan produce.
 The chefs have the benefit of a Kamado grill.

 The Mallorcan market cuisine reveals Pau’s pride in his island’s culinary heritage.
-Menus start with an assortment of finger food, and end with Ariadna’s delicious petits fours.
+Meals start with an assortment of finger food, and end with Ariadna’s delicious petits fours.

 We enjoyed a comfort-food stew of mountain rabbit, black pork, confit white beans, and ‘esclata sang’ mushrooms, cooked slowly in the Kamado.
 “My intention is that these spoon dishes evoke home and childhood,” Pau told us.
 Our meal included a wide variety of other local ingredients too, including herbs, prickly pear fruit, figs (from Son Mut), pigeon breast, and local fish llampuga and verderol.